anmol11379-web/NewsScope-AI/README.md

 Hey there! 👋 Welcome to **NewsScope AI**.

-I built this project to tackle the widespread problem of misinformation, viral fake news, and biased media reporting.
+We built this project to tackle the widespread problem of misinformation, viral fake news, and biased media reporting.
 It's a full-stack AI-powered news verification chatbot that lets anyone paste a headline, claim, or article snippet to instantly get a credibility score, fact-check summary, bias analysis, and verified sources.

 Powered by **Google Gemini 3.6 Flash** on the backend and an interactive chat interface on the frontend.